-(Since April is Financial Literacy Month, a number of articles will be devoted to more educational topics.
-This is Part III in a four-part series about how understanding economic cycles could inform your financial decisions.
+(This is Part III in a four-part series about how understanding economic cycles could inform your financial decisions.
 Part I is Understanding economic cycles: An introduction.
 Part II is Recognizing economic seasons: recovery and growth.
 Part IV is How to profit from economic cycles.)

 You will recall from Part II of this short series about economic seasons that the spring of early recovery and the summer growth season resemble the corresponding seasons in nature fairly closely.
 In this post, we will look at the other two seasons of the economy: fall and winter.